kubernetes-retired/external-storage/docs/deployment.md

 $ oc create -f deploy/kube-config/openshift-clusterrole.yaml
 ```

-Add the `ClusterRole` to the `nfs-provisioner` service account to it.
+Add the `ClusterRole` to the `nfs-provisioner` service account.
 Change the service account name and namespace accordingly if you are not in the namespace `default` or named the service account something other than `nfs-provisioner`.

 ```console
 $ oadm policy add-cluster-role-to-user nfs-provisioner-runner system:serviceaccount:default:nfs-provisioner